eugene-eeo/rmbd/README.md

 Upon each `ack` request, the server updates  a table that maps the peer to the receiving time.
-Disconnect detection of a peer in the peer list is done by checking whether the ack time is larger than the send time of a `sync` request.
+Disconnect detection of a peer in the peer list is done by checking (after some delay) whether the ack time is larger than the send time of a `sync` request.

 ## usage